antihax/goesi/esi/docs/WalletApi.md

 > []GetCharactersCharacterIdWalletTransactions200Ok GetCharactersCharacterIdWalletTransactions(ctx, characterId, optional)
 Get wallet transactions

-Get wallet transactions of a character going 30 days back  ---  This route is cached for up to 3600 seconds
+Get wallet transactions of a character  ---  This route is cached for up to 3600 seconds

 ### Required Parameters